ZacHooper/spaceTraders/Docs/notes.md

 lambda d: (9/37) * d + 2
 ```

+Have looked at the data collected from last week the formula to workout fuel required based on distance is<br>
+$Fuel = \frac{1}{4} * Distance + 1 + Penalties$

+or $y = \frac{1}{4}x + 1 + p$

+The current known penalties:
+- Planet: 2
+- GR MK-II: 1 - If from planet
+- GR MK-III: 2 - If from planet

+*Note that the ship class penalities only occur when flying FROM a planet.
+If any other kind of location type there is no penalty.*

 ### Tritus
 - Tritus (OE-PM-TR) -> Prime (OE-PM) : 2 Fuel *(for Grav)*
 - Tritus (OE-PM-TR) -> Carth (OE-CR) : 13 Fuel *(for Jack)*